State: 201K gallons of oil spill from pipeline in Tennessee

 According to the state Department of Environment and Conservation, approximately 201,600 gallons of crude oil spilled from the pipeline on June 29 and entered Horse Creek in Henderson, some 88 miles northeast of Memphis.

-The department says the spill was “secured” on June 30 and there were no reported impacts to nearby drinking water wells, no water contact advisories issued and no fish kills observed.
+The department says the spill was “secured” on June 30.
+There are no surface drinking water intakes in the community, there were no impacts to nearby drinking water wells reported; no water contact advisories issued so far; and no fish kills observed to date, officials said.

+It was the second-largest recorded crude oil spill in the state, advocacy group Pipeline Safety Trust said in a statement.

-Officials say a mowing contractor struck the Mid-Valley Pipeline Company’s pipeline.
-Parent company Energy Transfer said in a statement on Wednesday that the pipeline was repaired and cleanup was concluding.
+The spill occurred when a mowing contractor struck the Mid-Valley Pipeline Company’s pipeline, officials said.
+The cleanup response is being led by the pipeline’s parent company, Energy Transfer, with help from the Environmental Protection Agency and state agencies.